 Remember that requests for the disclosure of non-directory (confidential) information from your education records should always be made in writing per the federal Family Educational Rights and Privacy Act (FERPA).

-- Request for Official Letter from CGU (available on the Registrar’s Form Index)
+- Request for Official Letter from CGU (available on the Forms webpage)

 Students who have been approved for a Leave of Absence for Research may need to present credentials to officials and organizations at their travel destinations, which may include other educational institutions, research initiatives, commercial entities, corporations, government agencies, and not-for-profit organizations.
 While an official enrollment verification or a transcript is often accepted, students may be asked to provide a formal letter of introduction from CGU.

-If third parties at your research destination require such a letter, you may submit your request to the Registrar’s Office using the Request for Official Letter from CGU form (available on the Registrar’s Form Index).
+If third parties at your research destination require such a letter, you may submit your request to the Registrar’s Office using the Request for Official Letter from CGU form (available on the Forms webpage).
 Remember that requests for the disclosure of non-directory (confidential) information from your education records should always be made in writing per the federal Family Educational Rights and Privacy Act (FERPA).

 If you have financial aid or other student loans, your repayment period typically begins six months after your last semester of enrollment.
 Note: last semester of enrollment, not semester of graduation.
 This financial aid provision is the basis for CGU policies such as maintaining your student status and requiring that you be registered during the semester in which you earn or complete your degree.